springga/Office_Addin_Text2Chart/README.md

 2.Click 'Get Selected Content and Convert'

 3.XML content should be filled in textbox.
-If not or and an error message shows up, please contact me
+If not or and an error message shows up, please create an [Issue](https://github.com/springga/Office_Addin_Text2Chart/issues/new)

 4.Move the cursor to the place you want to insert the chart